gmonteith/farm-finance/README.md

 'master-limited.ms' | Edited file to output an individual chapter 'README.md' | This file

+---

 ## Installation:
 I use a Debian system so I will presume that if your system is different you can follow along from the Debian instructions.

 You will require groff and grap:

-'sudo apt-get	install groff grap'
+`sudo apt-get	install groff grap`

+---

 ### Optional Packages:
 You will also require a pdf viewer, I use both evince and zathura: